BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 ```
 ## Axios

-[Axios](https://github.com/axios/axios) is a promise based HTTP client for the browser and node.js.
-If you know Fetch or AJAX, this is just a library that does same with far way cooler features.
+[Axios](https://github.com/axios/axios) is a promise-based HTTP client for the browser and node.js.
+If you know Fetch or AJAX, this is just a library that does the same with far way cooler features.
 You can see them [here](https://github.com/axios/axios)

 ```
 npm install axios